srimugunthan/sricorporatenotes.github.io/_posts/influence_and_power/2025-03-29-influence-a-bigger-remote-team.md

 ### **Trade Favors:**
 Offer to help larger teams with their pain points in exchange for their support on your priorities.

+### **Stay Adaptable & Resilient**

+*   **Pick Your Battles:** Focus on high-impact areas where your influence matters most.

+*   **Stay Positive & Professional:** Even if your team is smaller, maintaining a constructive attitude earns respect.

+*   **Celebrate Joint Wins:** Recognize contributions from larger teams to foster goodwill.

+### **Important Caveats:**

+*   **Read the Room:** These unconventional tactics require careful observation and adaptation to the specific context and personalities involved.
+What works in one situation might backfire in another.
+*   **Build a Foundation First:** Don't jump straight to unconventional tactics without first establishing a base level of trust and credibility through reliable delivery and professional communication.
+*   **Authenticity Matters:** Don't try to be someone you're not.
+Adapt these ideas to your team's natural strengths and your own leadership style.
+*   **Potential for Misinterpretation:** Some of these tactics could be misinterpreted if not executed carefully.
+Be mindful of how your actions might be perceived.